Dan Pinney is vice president of global water product management for Sensus, a Xylem brand. Pinney can be reached at [email protected].

 Big Sky attracts skiers, mountain bikers and nature lovers to the Rocky Mountains.
 The gateway community to Yellowstone National Park has become a hot spot for seasonal residents and visitors who come from all over the country for breathtaking views and an abundance of outdoor recreation.

-“As the community water utility, we’re probably the closest thing there is to a town government here,” said Ron Edwards, Big Sky Water & Sewer District general manager.
+“As the community water utility, we’re probably the closest thing there is to a town government here,” said Big Sky Water & Sewer District General Manager Ron Edwards.
 “We might be a small community, but that doesn’t mean we’re not expected to provide service worthy of the name ‘Big Sky’.”

-Big Sky Water & Sewer District aims to deliver a five-star experience for its 2,800 customers on par with any major resort town in the country.
-Their drive for excellence and enthusiasm for innovative technology puts it well on its way.
+Big Sky Water & Sewer District aims to deliver a five-star experience for their 2,800 customers on par with any major resort town in the country.
+Their drive for excellence and enthusiasm for innovative technology puts them well on their way.